 WooCommerce is easy to use in comparison with Magento.
 The installation is simple, and you can install it on a single click if you are using Cloudways.

-Since, WooCommerce is a plugin of WordPress, you have to first install WordPress and then WooCommerce.
+Since WooCommerce is a WordPress plugin, you have to first install WordPress and then WooCommerce.
 Everything is self-explanatory and you can install WooCommerce by going to Dashboard>Plugins>WooCommerce

-WooCommerce comes with its own setup wizard and you can install it within a few seconds if you are using best WooCommerce hosting such as Cloudways.
+WooCommerce comes with its own setup wizard and you can install it within a few seconds if you are using the best WooCommerce hosting such as Cloudways.

-Magento is highly powerful platform and used by many top ecommerce companies.
+Magento is a highly powerful platform and used by many top ecommerce companies.
 It has a ton of highly sought features to improve visitor experience.
 It also allows you to create and manage multiple store views and multi-sites for free.

 The only drawback of Magento is that it requires technical expertise to make any store level changes.